bzvnr/4chan-Link-Updater/README.md

 The updateDeadLink(deadLink) function in replace4chanLinks.js has trouble parsing 4chan links that only have a single digit in their thread / post number.
 Additionally, if a link is in the format `/{threadNumber}/{words}(optional: postNumber)`, it incorrectly registers any number in {words} part as the postNumber.
 Finally, 4chan links ending in the format `/{threadNumber},{postNumber}` are not supported.

+There is no safety check for non-functional links.
+Use with caution.

-To see the links that currently cannot be parsed, view [testData.json](https://github.com/bzvnr/4chan-Link-Updater/blob/master/lib/testData.json) replace4chanLinks.specialUseCases.nonFunctional.
+To see the links that currently cannot be parsed, view [testCases.json](https://github.com/bzvnr/4chan-Link-Updater/blob/master/lib/testCases.json) replace4chanLinks.specialUseCases.nonFunctional.

 ## Misc.
 Resources